 }'

-There are cases where it is necessary to pass the TOKEN within a Cookie, which is located in the Header.
+There are cases where it is necessary to pass the TOKEN inside a Cookie, which is in the Header.

 {